 The Company has signed the following business alliance contract with Yahoo!
 Netherlands B.V. and Yahoo!
-Inc. to provide services such as Paid Search Advertising.
+Inc. to provide services such as Paid Search Advertising, which is one of our key income sources.
 Therefore, any modifications to the contract could affect our earnings.